restropiajr/c0523-code-solutions/css-layout-classes/css-layout-classes/css-layout-classes-quiz-notes.md

 - What are the three primary components of a page layout?
 (Which helper classes do you need?)
   The three primary components of a page layout are:

-  1. header
+  1. Container
-  2. main
+  2. Rows
-  3. footer
+  3. Columns

 - What is the minimum number of **columns** that you should put in a **row**?
   The minimum number of columns that you should put in a row is one.

 - What is the purpose of a **container**?
   The purpose of a container is to contain the entire layout and give the whole layout a minimum width.
+Also, to make styling purposes easier.

 ## Notes